 For high vacuum pressure ranging from 10-3 Torr, either hot or cold cathode gauges can be utilized, however, both need frequent calibrations.

 For the mid-range vacuum, those about 10-1, there are innumerable options to choose from such as capacitance measurements, thermocouple, and accurate measurement gauges.

 For those with low or negligible vacuum having an atmospheric pressure less than 10 Torr can opt for stain vacuum gauge and capacitance sensors suitable to the needs of the device that you use.

 Vacuum gauges are broadly classified into two independent categories namely direct pressure and indirect pressure.
 The indirect gauges have to be calibrated (readings must be adjusted) depending on the actual gas that is present within the system.
 Therefore, readings in case of indirect gauges are gas dependent.
 The direct gauges are meant for low vacuum range, while the indirect ones are for high, ultra-high and middle vacuum ranges.
 An indirect vacuum gauge is further divided into

-- Those that are able to measure density of ionizing gas molecules
+Those that are able to measure the density of ionizing gas molecules

 3. Gas Sensitivity

 The calibration, especially in indirect gauges are termed as the gas sensitivity factor, which is either given by the manufacturer or has to be determined according to the gas that is seen in the system.
 This sensitivity is applicable only for the type of gas that is present and thus it can be denoted as gas specific.
 The standard gas is commonly used in vacuum gauge is nitrogen and its normal relative factor applies to the reading taken.